-The capabilities of Image Analyst are grouped into categories of related functionality.
-Knowing the categories will help you identify the tool to use.
+The capabilities of Image Analyst are grouped into categories (toolsets) of related functionality.
+Knowing the functionality of each toolset will help you identify the tool to use.
 The table below lists the Image Analyst toolsets with a description of the capabilities offered by the tools in each.

-The Change Detection toolset contains a tool that performs change detection between two raster datasets.
+The Change Detection toolset contains tools that perform change detection between raster datasets.

-The Deep Learning toolset contains tools to detect specific features in an image or to classify pixels in a raster dataset.
+The Deep Learning toolset contains tools that detect specific features in an image and classify pixels in a raster dataset.

 The Extraction toolset allows you to extract a subset of pixels from a raster by the pixels' attributes or their spatial location.

-Map Algebra is a way to perform spatial analysis by creating expressions in an algebraic language.
-With the Raster Calculator tool, you can easily create and run Map Algebra expressions that output a raster dataset.
+Map algebra is a way to perform spatial analysis by creating expressions in an algebraic language.
+With the Raster Calculator tool, you can create and run map algebra expressions that output a raster dataset.